aaronshaver/reward-points-server/README.md

 * I hadn't used FastAPI before (I used to use Flask), but I read it was a great new REST framework so I decided to learn it
-* It didn't feel right not having users in the system, so I implemented rudimentary user creation/retrieval logic
+* It didn't feel right not having users in the system, so I implemented rudimentary user creation/retrieval logic.
+This came in handy when doing manual integration testing in Postman: I could get a fresh environment by simply creating a new user instead of restarting the whole server.
-* Initially I thought the problem was simple enough, and I'd try to keep things simple, by using plain Python objects for everything.
+* Initially I thought the problem was simple enough, and I'd try to keep things simple by using plain Python objects for everything.
 Partway through, I realized using a database (even something lightweight like SQLite) and a basic ORM would have made things MUCH easier, particularly sorting and filtering transactions.
 It would be a case of "use slightly more tooling and make